-Jason Vitullo is an associate with the firm's Litigation department.
+Jason Vitullo is Counsel in the firm's Litigation department.
 Mr. Vitullo has represented clients in connection with a variety of matters including securities litigation, government investigation defense and other internal investigations, intellectual property, and false advertising.

 Prior to joining the firm, Mr. Vitullo served as Law Clerk to the Hon.
 Amalya L. Kearse, U.S. Court of Appeals, Second Circuit.